skrattaren/apf.rst/apf.rst

 - [p.
 143/130] "''E's plain clothes, ma'am,' said Nobby smartly.
 'Special Ape Services'."

-  "`Special Ape Services`_" shares the acronym SAS with the crack British troops who are sent to storm embassies, shoot prisoners of war, and execute alleged terrorists before anything has been proven by trial, etc.
+  **Special Ape Services** shares the acronym SAS with the crack British troops who are sent to storm embassies, shoot prisoners of war, and execute alleged terrorists before anything has been proven by trial, etc.
   Not that one wants to get political, mind you.